Spectral characterization and performance of SPT-SLIM on-chip filterbank spectrometers: Measurement

-Due to the interaction with other filters in the spectrometer, we expect the Lorentzian band-pass of a single filter to experience some asymmetry~\cite{robson2024}.
+Due to the interaction with other filters in the spectrometer, we expect the Lorentzian bandpass of a single filter to experience some asymmetry~\cite{robson2024}.
 Despite the broadening from the FTS line profile, this can be seen in the measured spectral profile shown in Fig.~\ref{fig:fit_example} (lower panel).
-To account for this, we introduced a skew to the simulated data of the form
+To account for this, we introduced a skew to the simulated spectral profiles, $S(\sigma)$, of the form

-where $\tau=R/(\pi\sigma_0)$ and $\alpha$ is the introduced skew parameter (see Fig.~\ref{fig:skew}).
-For values ranging $|\alpha|=0$--$10\tau$ with a SNR of 10, we have found that the asymmetry does not significantly affect the bias in values of $\sigma_0$ and $R$ extracted from spatial-domain fits.
+where $\tau=R/(\pi\sigma_0)$ and $\alpha$ is the introduced skew parameter.
+For values ranging $|\alpha|=0$--$10\tau$ and measurements with an SNR of 10, we have found that the asymmetry does not significantly affect the values of $\sigma_0$ and $R$ extracted from spatial-domain fits.